 What We Do

-A motivational program that is open to all Los Angeles area high school students and is designed to offer a basic understanding of stem cell research and technology within the Cedars-Sinai Board of Governors Regenerative Medicine Institute.
-The program is comprised of the following:
+This motivational program is open to all Los Angeles-area high school students and is designed to offer a basic understanding of stem cell research.
+The program is composed of the following:

-- High School Lectures - Throughout the school year, the institute's post-doctoral fellows and researchers will give lectures during a scheduled science class.
+Throughout the school year, the institute's postdoctoral fellows and researchers will give lectures during a scheduled science class.
 The lectures typically include an introduction to the world of regenerative medicine, current stem cell research and technology, which provides students exposure to careers in science.
-We are currently serving high schools within a radius of 10 miles from Cedars-Sinai.
+We are currently serving high schools within 10 miles of Cedars-Sinai.
 We are eager to expand our lecture outreach to other communities where possible.
 Please email us if you are interested in hosting a scientist in your school.

-High school students in their junior and senior year are invited to apply for a week long stem cell summer camp held within the institute's laboratories.
+High school students in their junior and senior year are invited to apply for stem cell research week held within the institute's laboratories.
 Under direct supervision, students will collaborate within project based teams, where they will have hands-on learning opportunities with research tools and techniques.
-Students will attend lectures presented by institute's research scientists and staff, and the students will present their project results on the last day of camp.
+Students will attend lectures presented by institute's research scientists and staff, and the students will present their project results on the last day of Research Week.

 - For safety purposes, high school students must be at least 17 years of age to participate.

-- Applications for the camp will only be considered if the student has been accepted into the Cedars-Sinai Teens in Science Volunteer Program.
+- Applications for Research Week will be considered only if the student has been accepted into the Cedars-Sinai Teens in Science Volunteer Program.
 Through the Teen Volunteer Program, you are given the opportunity to participate in other aspects of Cedars-Sinai.

-- Apply to the Cedars-Sinai Teen Volunteer Program between February 1- February 28, 2014.
+- Apply to the Cedars-Sinai Teen Volunteer Program from Feb.
+1-28 (early application is recommended).

-- Upon completion of the teen volunteer application please forward the confirmation notice directly to: email@example.com
+- Upon completion of the teen volunteer application, please forward the confirmation notice directly to the group email below.

-- For those accepted into the Teens in Science Volunteer Program, the opportunity to apply to the institute's summer camp program will begin May 2014.
+- For those accepted into the Teens in Science Volunteer Program, the opportunity to apply to the institute's Research Week Program will begin in May.

 To request more information on the High School Outreach Program: